 Beginner’s brochure on the fundamentals of recurve archery.
-The novice who reads this booklet will be guided in acquiring equipment suited to his purpose.
-By the study of the shooting techniques contained herein, he can, through strict self-discipline, acquire good shooting form.
+The novice who reads this booklet will be guided in acquiring equipment suited to their purpose.
+By the study of the shooting techniques contained herein, they can, through strict self-discipline, acquire good shooting form.
 Whether on the target range, the field course or in the hunting field, the ability to shoot well enhances the sport of archery and increases the recreational possibilities for every member of the family.

 The Archer’s Reference was put together in June 1999 as a reference booklet for the members of Balbardie and Grange archery clubs in the UK.
 The content contained within it is taken from the internet, books, magazines, coaches, and other archers, and is the culmination of many years of experience.

 “It isn’t always easy taking up a new sport.
 To begin with it can all seem a little alien, but with a bit of assurance and direction, it’s surprising how easy and fun it is to get to grips with archery.
 We developed this guidebook to give beginners a starting point, to accompany them in the early stages when everything seems a bit confusing and they are worried about getting it wrong.
 This book will help new archers get into good habits from the start.
 It has been written for all ages and can be used by clubs as a resource for new members.”